National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 FOR FURTHER INFORMATION CONTACT:

 Melissa Hooper, Permits and Monitoring Branch Chief, phone: 206-526-4357, or email: firstname.lastname@example.org.

 Start Supplemental Information

-Pursuant to section 304(b)(1)(A) of the Magnuson-Stevens Act, the NMFS Assistant Administrator has determined that this proposed rule is consistent with the Pacific Coast Groundfish Fishery Management Plan, other provisions of the Magnuson-Stevens Act, and other applicable law, subject to further consideration after public comment.
+Pursuant to section 304(b)(3) of the Magnuson-Stevens Act, the NMFS Assistant Administrator has determined that this final rule is consistent with the Pacific Coast Groundfish Fishery Management Plan, other provisions of the Magnuson-Stevens Act, and other applicable law.

-This proposed rule is expected to be an Executive Order 13771 deregulatory action.
+This final rule is considered an Executive Order 13771 deregulatory action.